Cause of Montana Amtrak derailment still under investigation

 HELENA, Mont.
-(AP) — A preliminary report on the derailment of an Amtrak train in north-central Montana last month that killed three people and injured dozens more gave no information on the cause of the accident, but said the train’s emergency brakes were activated and that Amtrak estimated the damage at $22 million.
+(AP) — A preliminary report on an Amtrak train derailment in north-central Montana last month that killed three people and injured dozens more gave no information on the cause of the accident, but said the train’s emergency brakes were activated and that Amtrak estimated the damage at more than $22 million.

 The National Transportation Safety Board’s report issued Tuesday said the westbound Empire Builder was carrying 154 people when it derailed on Sept.
 25 just west of Joplin, Montana.
 Forty-four passengers and crew were taken to local hospitals with injuries, the report said.

-The train was traveling at between 75 and 78 mph (121-125 kph), just below the speed limit of 79 mph (127 kph) on that section of track when its emergency brakes were activated.
+The train was traveling at between 75 and 78 mph (121 and 125 kph), just below the speed limit of 79 mph (127 kph) on that section of track, when its emergency brakes were activated, the report said.
 The two locomotives and two railcars remained on the rails and eight cars derailed.

 NTSB spokesman Keith Holloway said Tuesday it was “still very early” in the investigation and the agency typically takes one to two years to determine accident causes.